BoulevardOfDreams/MyTensor/README.md

 My objective is use custom dataset from OpenImage to create a custom model for my own used.<br>

+I have used custom dataset downloaded from OpenImage for training.<br>

 # Train environment and model details
 Version:<br>
 Tensorflow version 1.x